Toggle: English / Spanish

 Mucopolysaccharidosis type I S; MPS I S

-Persons with Scheie syndrome are missing a substance called lysosomal alpha-L-iduronidase.
-This substance, called an enzyme, helps break down long chains of sugar molecules called glycosaminoglycans (formerly called mucopolysaccharides).
+People with Scheie syndrome are missing an enzyme called lysosomal alpha-L-iduronidase.
+This enzyme helps break down long chains of sugar molecules called glycosaminoglycans.
 These molecules are found throughout the body, often in mucus and in fluid around the joints.

-Without the enzyme, glycosaminoglycans build up.
-This excess material is stored in body tissues and can damage organs, including the heart.
+Without the enzyme, glycosaminoglycans build up in body tissues and can damage organs, including the heart.
 Symptoms can range from mild to severe.

 Symptoms may not appear until age 4 or 5, and may include:

 - Broad mouth with full lips